 Summarizing Factors affecting PV performance

-Temperature: Photovoltaic cell efficiency improves producing higher currents in cold temperatures.
+Temperature: Photovoltaic cell efficiency improves as temperature drops, producing higher currents in cold temperatures.
 Voltage improves by 0.3 - 0.5% for every degree Celsius below 25° C.

-Seasonality: (hours of light per day) The near north of Ontario receives about 3.7 hours of sunlight per day.
-Winter average in our area is about 2 hours per day with the summer peaking during the longest days with an average of more than six hours per day.
+Seasonality: (hours of light per day) Depending upon where you are, the near north of Ontario receives about 3.7 average hours of sunlight per day.
+Winter average in most of Ontario is about 2 hours per day with the summer peaking during the longest days with an average of more than six hours per day.

-Weather: Even an hazy day will affect performance adversely.
+Weather: Even a light haze affects performance adversely.
 On an overcast day the solar module may generate as little as one tenth of its rated power.

 System Voltage: PV cells operate at a relatively stable voltage while the direct current (amps) they produce varies with light intensity.
 The current and power output of photovoltaic modules is approximately proportional to sunlight intensity.
 At a given intensity, a module’s output current and operating voltage are determined by the characteristics of the load.
-If the load is a battery, the battery’s internal resistance will dictate the module’s operating voltage.
-A module with a rating of 17 volts will put out less than its rated power when used in a battery system.
-This is because the working voltage will be between 12 and 15 volts.
-As POWER (Watts) is a result of VOLTS times AMPS, the module output will be reduced.
-For example a Shell 80 Watt SP 80 module (rated 4.76 Amps at 16.9 Volts ) module working at 13.0 volts will produce 61.88 Watts.
+If the load is a directly attached battery, the battery’s internal resistance will dictate the module’s operating voltage.

 Photovoltaic Power Generation Makes Sense